scala/scala3/docs/docs/reference/new-types/match-types.md

   case Iterable[t] => t
 }
 ```

-This defines a type that, depending on the scrutinee type `X`, can reduce to one of its right hand sides.
-For instance,
+This defines a type that reduces as follows:

 ```scala
 Elem[String]       =:=  Char
 Elem[Array[Int]]   =:=  Int
 Elem[List[Float]]  =:=  Float
 Elem[Nil.type]     =:=  Nothing
 ```

 Here `=:=` is understood to mean that left and right hand sides are mutually subtypes of each other.

 In general, a match type is of the form

 ```scala
 S match { P1 => T1 ...
 Pn => Tn }
 ```

 where `S`, `T1`, ..., `Tn` are types and `P1`, ..., `Pn` are type patterns.
 Type variables
 in patterns start as usual with a lower case letter.

 Match types can form part of recursive type definitions.
 Example:

 ```scala
 type LeafElem[X] = X match {
   case String => Char